How to set up your home office like a boss | 5 home office ideas you’ll love

 4. Google Wifi System

-Our house is pretty big and we used to have ethernet cables dragging around the house to ensure good connections when on calls or gaming… but we switched to the Google Wifi System and have 3 units spread around the house, one in my office, so we get a great signal in all rooms now.
+Our house is pretty big (and it is double brick, which is great for the cold weather… but not so great for Wifi) and we used to have ethernet cables dragging around the house to ensure good connections when on work calls or gaming… but we switched to the Google Wifi System and have 3 units spread around the house, one in my office (one by the gamers room, and one in the middle of the house), so we get a great signal in all rooms now.

-New Zealand gets pretty good interet, but this has proven to be invaluable and my calls now don’t drop out, especially with our brick walls!
-The devices are small and … white!
+New Zealand gets pretty good internet, but this has proven to be invaluable and my calls now don’t drop out, especially with our brick walls!
+The devices are small, inconspicuous and … white!
 Yes!
 Win win win.

 5. Candles and Palo Santo

 Hmm… now this one will sound a bit woo woo for you I’m sure!
 But … let me tell you this… having a couple of beautiful candles and some Palo Santo sticks handy can be a super simple way to change your mood and reset your brain.

 I like to burn Palo Santo to cleanse the energy in the house – including the teenagers rooms on occasion.
 Ha ha ha ….. they tolerate me… and call me a nerd… but I’m sure they secretly love it!! ….